numoonchld/numoonchld.github.io/_drafts/fakir-and-the-watermelon.md

 - the next day, the fakir went to the patch again and open yet another watermelon
   - the villagers showed up to see the fakir enjoying another watermelon
-  - and some of them asked the fakir to share the watermelong
+  - and some of them asked the fakir to share the watermelon
   - and the fakir was happy to oblige
+  - the villagers were delighted by the juicy fruit

-- in the coming days more villagers
+- in the coming days, more villagers tried out the watermelons
+  - and watermlons were accepted as an edible fruit among the villagers

+---

+#### moral of the story

+- if the fakir had eaten the watemelon the first day, he would have been demonized
+- the villagers might have stoned him for eating something has horrific as the watermelon
+  - as the villagers saw the watermelon as a demon

+---

+#### reflections